widberg/sinker/docs/source/sinkerscript.rst

 Directive
 ^^^^^^^^^

 Every Sinker Script statement starts with a :ref:`directive <Directives>`.
+Statements can optionally end with a semicolon.

 Identifier
 ^^^^^^^^^^